-Narrative synthesis is a structured, transparent approach to combining findings from multiple studies in a systematic review when statistical pooling through meta-analysis is not appropriate or not possible.
+Narrative synthesis is a structured, transparent approach to combining findings from multiple studies in a systematic review when statistical pooling through deep dive into meta-analysis is not appropriate or not possible.
 Approximately half of all Cochrane systematic reviews use narrative synthesis for at least some outcomes, making it one of the most common synthesis methods in evidence-based research.

 Narrative synthesis is not a fallback or lesser alternative to meta-analysis.
 It is the correct methodological choice when included studies are too heterogeneous in their populations, interventions, outcomes, or designs to justify combining them into a single pooled effect estimate.
 A well-conducted narrative synthesis identifies patterns across studies, explores relationships between study characteristics and findings, and draws transparent conclusions that inform practice and policy.